 Working conditions that involve extremes of temperature, radiation, ultraviolet rays, or loud noise, pose the risk of injuring personnel with or without any contact.
-The Artist/Artist led team is required to provide adequate industry standard PPE relevant to the work performed.
+The artist is required to provide adequate industry standard PPE relevant to the work performed.

 Ergonomic Hazards